HenestrosaDev/ios-interview-questions/README.md

 	}
 	```

 	On the other hand, `Self` is typically used when defining a method or property that returns an instance of the current type.
-This is known as a "static dispatch" or "static return type" because the type is determined at compile-time rather than run-time.
+This is known as a "static dispatch" or "static return type" because the type is determined at compile time rather than runtime.

 	Here's an example:

 	```swift
 	class Animal {